« back to list

 Any such appeal may be made only on one or more of the following grounds:

 Appeal Process.
-Any appeal must be submitted to the Senior Vice President for Students and Enrollment within three business days of the date of the Dean of Students’ notification letter; in the absence of a timely appeal, the Dean of Students’ determination will be final and conclusive.
+Any appeal must be submitted to the Associate Vice President of Student Affairs within ten business days of the date of the Dean of Students’ notification letter; in the absence of a timely appeal, the Dean of Students’ determination will be final and conclusive.
 A statement of appeal must be in writing, must specify the grounds on which the appeal is based, and must set forth and explain in detail any relevant information and arguments.

 - There was significant procedural error of a nature sufficient to have materially and detrimentally affected the outcome.